lychyi/demo-squash-merge/README.md

 ## Open Questions
 - How do we handle long-running branches or future development not on the current version line?
+  - Probably not a huge issue we don't do this often and rebase should be straightforward.
 - How do we trigger CI releases?
 Github releases?
 Tag and push?
+  - We will create a PR for the changelog (which should also be release notes).
+This allows us to manually edit/review while also giving us a chance to automate release/publish.
 - Where does Storybook live?
 Should we stay on Github pages?
 Build and push to Netlify instead?
-- How do we do versioning with CI since we want a compact, descriptive history?
-- Should we version manually and do release PRs?
 - Do we ever need to reference the Storybook build at all?
 Should the artifacts even be in our codebase?
+  - Stash but we should make this similar to the PR Preview so we don't maintain two storybook CI proccesses
+- How do we do versioning with CI since we want a compact, descriptive history?
+  - We should have a changelog commit and a version commit maybe?
+In a PR itself so this can just be one commit since we squash.
+- Shoud we version manually and do release PRs?
+  - Yup.
+- Do we need people to rebase on upstream/master?
+  - Probably not with squashing
+  - As long as they're up-to-date, we're ok (merge commits, rebase, etc)
+- Have CI figure out how to fail the code against master instead of putting that responsibility on the PR contributor.
+  - Adjust Travis strategy to do this for us (Jenkins has this strategy, can we do it in Travis).
+- How do we handle hotfixes in supported version (e.g. 1.x) branches?
+  - Do we merge commit?
+Do we cherry pick?
+If we merge, 1.x fix into master, then we'll have to enable the merge commit PR strategy in Github for one off hotfixes.
+Otherwise, it's safe to only make the squash and merge strategy available to maintiners.

+## Goals
+- Make it easier for contributors and maintainers.
+Less complexity, less responsibility, less mistakes.
+- Offload responsibility to CI when possible

 ## What the tree looks like
 ![git tree](img/tree.png)